Exclusive: GM CEO Mary Barra says the world needs more coders

 Wednesday's announcement is part of GM's larger push to spend over $10 million in 2017 to improve education in the so-called STEM areas of science, technology, engineering and math.

-"We need this talent," Barra said in an interview.
+"We need this talent," Barra said.
 "We need to grow the talent that's going to be able to grow the future of transportation."